 Lynne Fitzhugh, Ph.D., CALT-QI

-Founder and President of the Colorado Literacy & Learning Center and Director and Lecturer of the Master of Arts in Teaching – Literacy Specialist Program at Colorado College.
-A Certified Academic Language Therapist and Qualified Instructor, Dr. Fitzhugh is the current President of the ACF, Past-President of the Academic Language Therapy Association and serves on the boards of the International Multisensory Structured Language Education Council, the Alliance for Accreditation and Certification and the Boon Philanthropy Educational Advisory Board.
-She is a representative to the National Joint Committee on Learning Disabilities and a former board member of the International Dyslexia Association.
+Founder and President of the Colorado Literacy & Learning Center and Director and Lecturer of the Master of Arts in Teaching –Dyslexia Specialist Program at Colorado College.
+A Certified Academic Language Therapist and Qualified Instructor, Dr. Fitzhugh is the current President of the ALTA Charitable Foundation and Past-President of the Academic Language Therapy Association.
+She is a representative to the National Joint Committee on Learning Disabilities and a former board member of the International Dyslexia Association and the International Multisensory Structured Education Council.
 Dr. Fitzhugh received her doctorate in psychology from Southern Methodist University.
 She completed her CALT requirements through Southern Methodist University’s Learning Therapy Department and her Qualified Instructor of CALTs from the Luke Waites Center for Dyslexia at Texas Scottish Rite Hospital for Children in Dallas, Texas.
 Dr. Fitzhugh was the 2018 recipient of the Council of Learning Disabilities Floyd G. Hudson Outstanding Service Award, the Colorado Council of Learning Disabilities 2018 Professional of the Year Award and the University of Colorado-Colorado Springs 2006 Friends and Family Award.

 Kara Lee, Ed.S., CALT-ICALP